 Protocols & Encryption

-ExpressVPN offers access to the OpenVPN (UDP/TCP) and L2TP/IPSec protocols giving you a secure internet connection.
+ExpressVPN offers access to the OpenVPN (UDP/TCP) and L2TP/IPSec protocols giving you a secure connection to the world wide web.

 They've mainly dropped SSTP support in favour of IKEv2 which you'll find available across most of their apps.

-While they've removed SSTP and PPTP in most of their apps, there are a few servers that will still support the latter, although these are very limited.
+While ExpressVPN removed SSTP and PPTP in most of their apps, there are a few servers that will still support the latter, although these are very limited.

 For protecting your privacy, OpenVPN is what you want to be using.